MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/security-role-standard-dataflows.md

 The current version of standard dataflows doesn't support row-level security.

 If you haven't heard of row-level security before, here's a quick introduction.
 If you have users with different levels of access to the same table, you can filter the data at the row level.
-For example, in the Orders table, you might have a SalesTerritory column, and you might want to filter the data in a way that users from California could only see records from the Orders table that belongs to California.
+For example, in the Orders table, you might have a SalesTerritory column.
+Also, you might want to filter the data in a way that users from California could only see records from the Orders table that belongs to California.
 This is possible through row-level security.

-## Sharing or Co-Authoring datalfows
+## Sharing or co-authoring datalfows

-Currently, it is not possible for two different users to collaborate on the same dataflow.
+Currently, it's not possible for two different users to collaborate on the same dataflow.
 Only the creator (owner) of the dataflow can edit it.
-In the event a datalfow needs to be transfered to a different user, and environment administrators can change the owner of the dataflow from one user to another.
-For security reasons, transfering ownership will remove the connection associated with the dataflow and require the new owner to update the credentials used by the dataflow.
+In the event a datalfow needs to be transferred to a different user, an environment administrator can change the owner of the dataflow from one user to another.
+For security reasons, transferring ownership removes the connection associated with the dataflow and requires the new owner to update the credentials used by the dataflow.